ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/getting_started.md

 To be able to generate the run configurations used by your mod, you will need to open up a command line to where your `forgemod/version` folder is.
 This can be obtained by either shift + right clicking in the folder and opening the command line or using `cd` to navigate there depending on your operating system.

 Depending on what command line you use (CMD, PowerShell, Terminal), you will need a different variation of the command:
-**Windows Command Prompt** - `gradlew genEclipseRuns` **Windows PowerShell** - `./gradlew genEclipseRuns` **Mac Terminal** - `bash gradlew genEclipseRuns`
+**Windows Command Prompt** - `gradlew genEclipseRuns`
+**Windows PowerShell** - `./gradlew genEclipseRuns`
+**Mac Terminal** - `bash gradlew genEclipseRuns`
 If you are using IntelliJ instead, `genEclipseRuns` would be replaced with "`genIntellijRuns`.

 ### Within the IDE

 After executing the above commands, you will need to browse to your `forgemod/workspace` directory and launch it within your IDE.
-Depending on your IDE, you will need to do different steps to open your project workspace.
+Depending on your IDE, you will need to do different steps to open your project workspace:
 **Eclipse** - Go to File->Import...->Existing Gradle Project and click next.
 You will see a box that says `Project root directory` to which you will browse to your `forgemod/version` and then click Finish.
 **IntelliJ** - Go to File->Open and navigate to your `forgemod/version` and click OK.
 From there, wait for gradle to finish importing your project and viola, the workspace is setup!